lpsinger/userguide/content.rst

 inferences.
 Unresolved data quality issues could mean that localization estimates may shift after they have been mitigated, but does not mean that they will.
 This is to be considered as advisory information.

-.. _`quantitative intrinsic infomation on the sources that is not vital to this purpose`:

 What is *not* included in alerts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~